danm0nster/nlm_lecture_notes/00_README.txt

 This file describes how to get started and some important preliminary knowledge.

-This project (in the RStudio sense of the word) MUST be openined by double clicking the file 01_NLM_lecture_notes.Rproj
+This project (in the RStudio sense of the word) MUST be opened by double clicking the file 01_NLM_lecture_notes.Rproj

 Numbers for some of the important files, so that you will find them near the